Potty Training Dog: A Comprehensive Guide to Housetraining Your Canine Companion

 Managing Expectations and Celebrating Milestones

 When embarking on the potty training journey, it’s crucial to manage your expectations and understand that accidents are a normal part of the process.
 Remember that every dog learns at their own pace, and setbacks may occur along the way.
 Instead of becoming discouraged, focus on celebrating small victories and milestones achieved by your dog.
 Whether it’s successfully using the designated potty area or going for longer stretches without accidents, acknowledge and reward their progress.
-By celebrating these moments, you reinforce positive behavior and boost your dog’s confidence, making the overall training experience more enjoyable for both of you.
+By celebrating these moments, you reinforce positive behaviour and boost your dog’s confidence, making the overall training experience more enjoyable for both of you.

 Potty Training Beyond the Basics: Advanced Techniques